Easy Fruit Pizza Recipe

 Instructions

 • Preheat oven to 375 degrees.
-For crust, cream butter and sugars together.
+For the crust, cream butter and sugars together.
 Mix in eggs and vanilla extract and beat well.

 Mixing bowl with mixture of sugar, butter, vanilla and eggs to make the dough for easy fruit pizza.